Vivek300820/fraud_detection_experiments/README.md

-# AI-Driven Fraud Detection — Experiments Notebook
+# AI-Driven Fraud Detection: Experiments Notebook

 Colab notebook that trains and evaluates six machine learning models for credit card fraud detection, supporting Chapters 3 and 4 of the dissertation *"AI-Driven Fraud Detection in Banking Using Supervised & Unsupervised ML"*.

 ## What it does

-Runs six models — Logistic Regression, Random Forest, XGBoost, MLP, Isolation Forest, and Autoencoder — on the Kaggle Credit Card Fraud Detection dataset, then evaluates and explains their performance.
+Runs six models: Logistic Regression, Random Forest, XGBoost, MLP, Isolation Forest, and Autoencoder on the Kaggle Credit Card Fraud Detection dataset, then evaluates and explains their performance.

 ## Requirements